What are English and Applied Linguistics?

 The emphasis placed by the programme on self-directed learning, project-based learning, and group work helps to develop students’ sense of entrepreneurship, leadership, and teamwork.

 Students will acquire a set of essential skills, such as research and study skills, analytical and problem-solving skills, language and communication skills, self-reflection, peer evaluation, and teamwork, to facilitate their life-long learning journey.

 Recognition by the Education Bureau of Hong Kong

-The programme is currently being considered for recognition by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong government’s Language Proficiency Requirement.
-Registered students will soon be eligible to apply for the Scholarship for Prospective English Teachers offered by the Education Bureau.
+The programme is recognised by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong government’s Language Proficiency Requirement.
+Registered students are eligible to apply for the Scholarship for Prospective English Teachers offered by the Education Bureau.
 The Scholarship for local and non-local students is HK$50,000 and HK$80,000 per year, respectively.

 Graduates of the Department of English are successful in their careers and excel in various industries and professions in Hong Kong.
 Fresh graduates find employment in media and journalism, retail, human resources, public relations, marketing and advertising, publishing, education, and the civil service, where a high level of competence in English and professional communication is needed.

 According to PolyU’s 2018 & 2019 Graduate Employment Surveys, 92% of our graduates* were employed full-time within their year of graduation or pursued further studies.
 The average starting salary of our graduates is higher than the average salary of Hong Kong tertiary graduates**.
 Below are the top three careers by earning capacity:

 Administration & Management